julienlargetpiet/BigNumbers_benchmark/README.md

 # BigNumbers_benchmark

-This repos benchmarks the execution time for different operations with different algorithms for calculating big numbers.
+This repo benchmarks the execution time for different operations with different algorithms for calculating big numbers.

 This document references cherubin library which is located here: